 - invest in new cultural assets,

 - review City of Launceston processes and assets that support or influence cultural considerations, and

 - incorporate arts and culture as a key element of city planning.

 The Cultural Strategy will recommend actions to promote a sense of belonging and pride for the community.
 It will leverage Launceston’s status as Australia’s third oldest city, its Aboriginal heritage and the Queen Victoria Museum and Art Gallery to increase local engagement in cultural activities and promote Launceston as a year round cultural tourism destination.

-The activities identified in the strategy will help inform city wide planning initiatives such as the Northern Suburbs Revitalisation Plan and City Heart project, as well as DNA Launceston and Tomorrow Together Community Engagement roll outs.
+The activities identified in the strategy will help inform city wide planning initiatives such as My Place My Future, Smart Cities and the City Heart project, as well as DNA Launceston and Tomorrow Together Community Engagement roll outs.